 This eatery is all about ooey-gooey comfort food, and their selection of 39 grilled cheeses shows it.
-Get the R U Caliente packed with fontina cheese, buffalo chicken and baked house nachos, the R U a Cowboy with yellow and provolone cheeses, cheesesteak, cheeseburger, onion rings and BBQ sauce, the Prime CHEEZEN with swiss, fontina, slow-roasted prime rib and horseradish caramelized onion mayo or the Prosciutto Caprese, made with mozzarella, gruyere, prosciutto, Jersey tomatoes and basil pesto aioli.
+Get the Prime CHEEZEN with swiss, fontina, slow-roasted prime rib and horseradish caramelized onion mayo or the Bourbon Bacon Jammed, loaded with gruyere, cheddar, homemade bacon and chipotle chili aioli spread.

 101 Miln St., Cranford

 This gourmet grub hub aims to “treat each sandwich like a French delicacy.”
-Start your meal with homemade tomato bisque, mozzarella balls with honey dijon, or gooey macaroni balls with garlic parm sauce.
+Start your meal with homemade tomato bisque and gooey macaroni balls with garlic parm sauce.
 Follow up with a Parisian-inspired number, the Croque Monsieur, made with gruyere, ham, dijon and bechamel, keep it fresh with the Chèvre, served with goat cheese, arugula and fig chutney, or go for something unique like the Érable, stacked with sharp white cheddar, pistou (France’s take on pesto) and pure maple syrup.

 55 W. Laurel Dr., Somers Point

 If you need convincing to make the trip, this spot already has Guy Fieri’s seal of approval, as it was featured on Food Network’s Diners, Drive-Ins, and Dives.
-In perfect Jersey Shore fashion, the Crabby Bacon Fries, fries topped with creamy crab soup, bacon and Old Bay, are a must-have item, as well as the crab balls and cakes.
-You can build your own mac 'n' cheese or grilled cheese, but you’re guaranteed to love something on the specialty sandwich.
+In perfect Jersey Shore fashion, the Shore Fries, fries topped with creamy crab soup, bacon and Old Bay, are a must-have item, as well as the crab balls.
+You can build your own mac ‘n’ cheese or grilled cheese, but you’re guaranteed to love something on the specialty sandwich.
 Get the Crab Melt, packed with a Maryland crab cake, tomato and Monterey jack, or try The Triple D Melt, built by Guy Fieri himself: smoked gouda, smoked brat, onion rings, fried egg, pepper jack, jalapeños and sriracha.

 163 Boulevard, Hasbrouck Heights